 Something inside of me just says, “Yes!
 Sign me up!”
 Transforming the global workforce is a cause.
 It’s a chance to be a part of something larger than my own life.
 Work became more than a job, it has become a calling.

-I realize that because I have an understanding of this vision, and how my work contributes, I would do just about any kind of task, no matter how menial, so long as the vision is realized.
+I realise that because I have an understanding of this vision, and how my work contributes, I would do just about any kind of task, no matter how menial, so long as the vision is realised.
 My work has purpose.

 The amazing thing about a great vision is that it will attract people who believe in it.
 The vision and values of this company attracted like-minded individuals—people like me.
 No, they weren’t all like me in that we like the same music, or wear the same clothes, they are like me in that we are passionate to see the vision come to life.